Amber-Lea-P/rolePlayingGame/readme.md

     info.innerText = "Hello World";

 The following example would change the text of the p element from Demo content to Hello World.

+Clean up code:
+You have repetition in the goTown and goStore functions.
+When you have repetition in your code, this is a sign that you need another function.
+Functions can take parameters, which are values that are given to the function each time it is run.
+Here is a function that takes a parameter called param:

+function myFunction(param) {
+    console.log(param);
+}
+Create an empty update function that takes a parameter called location.

+**Arrays can store any data type.
+This time, your array will be storing objects.
+Objects are similar to arrays, but with a few differences.
+One difference is that objects use properties, or keys, to access and modify data.

+Objects are indicated by curly braces.
+An empty object would look like {}.

+Object properties are written as key: value pairs, where key is the name of the property (or the key), and value is the value that property holds.
+For example, here is an object with a key of name set to "Quincy Larson".

+    {
+    name: "Quincy Larson"
+    }